seeekr/crudl/README.md

 },
 ```

-The *before* and *after* actions can return a React component that will be displayed in an overlay window.
+The *before* and *after* actions take the current selection as argument and return a React component which will be displayed in an overlay window.
 This component will receive two handlers as props: `onProceed` and `onCancel`.

 An example of a *Change Section* action:
 ```js